SARDONYX-sard/awesome-stars/topics.md

 ## others

+- [devcontainers/cli](https://github.com/devcontainers/cli) - A reference implementation for the specification that can create and configure a dev container from a devcontainer.json.
+- [microsoft/mimalloc](https://github.com/microsoft/mimalloc) - mimalloc is a compact general purpose allocator with excellent performance.
 - [devicetree-org/devicetree-specification](https://github.com/devicetree-org/devicetree-specification) - Devicetree Specification document source files
 - [rcore-os/zCore](https://github.com/rcore-os/zCore) - Reimplement Zircon microkernel in Rust.
 - [shreyaschavhan/oscp-pre-preparation-plan-and-notes](https://github.com/shreyaschavhan/oscp-pre-preparation-plan-and-notes) - My OSCP Pre-Preparation Phase.
 I'm not sure if I'll be able to afford the exam but what count's trying and learning things.
 I'm gonna give it a try.
 [Start Date: 21st March 2022]